 6. Sprinkle the cheeses over the top and bake as directed.

 This is definitely fusion food.
 Italian manicotti is filled with spicy Tex-Mex chicken in a creamy sauce.
-Topped with loads of cheese, this Mexican chicken manicotti “casserole” will please young and old alike.
+Topped with loads of cheese, this chicken manicotti “casserole” will please young and old alike.
 Like pasta?
 Check.
 Mexican?
 Check.
 Make this Tex-Mex casserole for someone you care about or your own family!

 2 Tex Mex Manicotti in a small ceramic baking dish